 Appearance of these conditions may indicate a serious condensation problem.
 When you recognize the signs of excessive moisture and condensation in the trailer action should be taken to minimize their effects.
-For tips on controlling condensation see the "Tips To Controlling Condensation" section.
-CAMPING

 TIPS TO CONTROLLING CONDENSATION

 To avoid condensation problems, try to follow these tips to help alleviate excess moisture.